Wesleyan-Media-Project/entity_linking_2022/README.md

    python3 facebook/inference/02_entity_linking_inference.py
    Rscript facebook/inference/03_combine_results.R
    ```

-   Note that only the python script _must_ be run in the virtual environment that we initially created (that is, the R scripts may be run separately).
-However, all commands should be able to be executed within the virtual environment if so desired.
+   Note that only the python script will run in the virtual environment that we initially created.
+However, all commands can be executed from the virtual environment command prompt.

    Additionally in order to successfully run each R script, you must first set your working directory.
-You can achieve this by adding the line `setwd("your/working/directory")`
-   to the top of the R scripts, replacing `"your/working/directory"` with whatever directory you're running from.
-Additionally, make sure that the locations to which you're retrieving input files and/or sending output files are accurate.
+You can achieve this by adding the line `setwd("your/working/directory")` to the top of the R scripts, replacing `"your/working/directory"` with whatever directory you are running from.
+Additionally, make sure that the locations to which you are retrieving input files and/or sending output files are accurate.

    After successfully running the above scripts in the inference folder, you should see the following entity linking results in the `data` folder: